 - Pauline Ravinet, Assistant Professor, Vice-Rector for European Affairs, Université Lille

 - Tim Flink, Assistant Professor, Humboldt-Universität zu Berlin

-- Grace Sirju-Charran, Vice Chairperson, UNESCO World Commission for the Ethics of Science and Technology (COMEST)
+- Grace Sirju-Charran, Vice Chairperson, COMEST, UNESCO

 - Susana Vidal, Social Sciences Programme Specialist, UNESCO Regional Office, Montevideo